ohc192/KeyReceiver/README.md

 </p>

 # KeyReceiver
-This is a client/server key receiver made for the DamnCheaters PUBG radar
+This is a client/server key receiver made for the PUBG radar

 # How to use
 1. Start program on client (pc you will play  PUBG on) and on the server (running the DC radar).